Using Nathalie Bond Products in Pregnancy and Post Birth

 Diffusing oils in the home can also be useful to ease some of the side effects relating to pregnancy.
-To help beat morning sickness, as an example, add some of our revive essential blend to your diffuser, or spritz some of our revive organic home mist into the air.
+To help beat morning sickness, as an example, add some of our Revive Essential Oil Blend to your diffuser.
 Then take some deep breaths to settle the stomach.
 Be careful not to overdo it though and limit the time the diffuser is on for no longer than 1 hour in every 24.

-Diluted Essential oils can be used on the skin after the first trimester, and we have created a list in our next blog, for safe and unsafe essential oils and which of our products you can use confidently in those last two trimesters.
-But, if in doubt, it is best to check first with a medical professional or qualified aromatherapist You can find details of aromatherapists local to you on the IFPA Website.
+Diluted essential oils can be used on the skin after the first trimester, and we have created a list in our next blog, for safe and unsafe essential oils and which of our products you can use confidently in those last two trimesters.
+But, if in doubt, it is best to check first with a medical professional or qualified aromatherapist first.

 After birth it is advisable that essential oils are not used for direct skin contact as they have quite strong odours that can interfere with the mum/baby bonding.
 However, using essential oils for inhalation to help relax or energise after a sleepless night can be beneficial.

 Bringing a new born baby in to the family is a truly wonderful thing, but sleepless nights and erratic days can leave you feeling burnt out and overwhelmed.
 Make sure you take some time to refresh.
 We give you some ways to do that below.

 Herbal salt baths can speed healing and reduce swelling by encouraging circulation.
 They can help you relax and soothe postpartum discomfort from stitches, perineal bruising, and haemorrhoids, and also give you some much needed time out!
 Have a look at our Bath Salts.
 You can also add oatmeal to ease any itching experienced when recovering with stitches.